nre-learning/antidote-selfmedicate/.github/ISSUE_TEMPLATE/standard-self-medicate--help--issue-template.md

 ---
-name: Standard Self-Medicate "Help" Issue Template
+name: Help with Selfmedicate
-about: Provide a framework for folks to get help with selfmedicate via issues
+about: Select this if you're looking for help with selfmedicate.
 title: ''
 labels: ''
 assignees: ''